Find the location closest to you - we have locations all around the city.

 What are the best museums and historical attractions in Pittsburgh?

 If you're looking for a good museum in Pittsburgh, we recommend Duquesne Incline, Frick Art and Historical Center, and The Frick Pittsburgh.
-If you prefer to be outside, you can give yourself a walking tour and see some of Pittsburgh's most popular historical attractions including Firstside Historic District, The Frick Pittsburgh, or Duquesne Incline and monuments like Homestead Works Pump House, The Doughboy, or Sto-Rox Bicentennial.
-Lastly, you can enjoy the local ruin of Carrie Furnace or Bellefield Presbyterian Church bell tower.
+If you prefer to be outside, you can give yourself a walking tour and see some of Pittsburgh's most popular historical attractions including Firstside Historic District, The Frick Pittsburgh, or Duquesne Incline and monuments like Homestead Works Pump House, Monument, or The Doughboy.
+Lastly, you can enjoy the local ruin of Carrie Furnace, Bellefield Presbyterian Church bell tower, or Ruins.

 Live Life Light